shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 }
 ```

+The Truffle cli will use this file later to deploy our `QuadraticVoting` contract.

-Edit the `truffle-config.js` file to add the Matic Mumbai test network.
+Edit the `truffle-config.js` file to add the network.

 ```js
 const fs = require("fs");